NRI Botanical Lab · Stovehouse,

 Vigne Rouge

 Red vine leaf from France.
 Roughly 8 bottles from the entire batch.
 Antioxidant-dense, slightly astringent.
-If you are here when it is available, that is the one to pick up.
+If you are here when it's available, that is the one you want.

 Before you buy